CocoaHeadsNL/CocoaHeadsNL-iOS/README.md

 ## Before running the app

-Please run `pod install` in the directory containing the Podfile.~~
+Please run `pod install` in the directory containing the Podfile.

 ## Project structure

 CocoaHeadsNL contains two important components:

 - The iOS app implementation
-- CloudKtSync code
+- CloudKitSync code

 Everything cloud is in the folder **CocoaHeadsNL/CloudKitSync/**.
 All other files and directories are related to the iOS app.